jitsi/jitsi-meet/doc/manual-install.md

 # Server Installation for Jitsi Meet

-This describes configuring a server `jitsi.example.com`.
+This describes configuring a server `jitsi.example.com` running Debian or a Debian Derivative.
 You will need to change references to that to match your host, and generate some passwords for `YOURSECRET1`, `YOURSECRET2`, `YOURSECRET3` and `YOURSECRET4`.